rsrdesarrollo/generator-burp-extension/README.md

 The listener will be notified of requests and responses being processed by the Proxy tool (Proxy Listener) or made by any Burp tool (HTTP Listener).
 Extensions can perform custom analysis or modification of these messages.

-In other words, a Proxy Listeners intercept the reques coming from the browser to burp and the response coming from burp to the browser.
-A HTTP Listener intercept outgoing request from burp to the web server and incoming responses from the web server.
+In other words, a Proxy Listeners intercept the reques coming from the browser to Burp and the response coming from Burp to the browser.
+A HTTP Listener intercept outgoing request from burp to the web server and incoming responses comming from the web server.

 ![](img/proxy-http-listeners.png)

-A real life plugin example using this extension's feature is [AutoRepeater](https://github.com/nccgroup/AutoRepeater)
+A real life example plugin using this extension's feature is [AutoRepeater](https://github.com/nccgroup/AutoRepeater)

 ### Intruder payload generator

-Extend Intruder payloads ading custom generator capabilities, one posible use of this functionality could be generate random valid IBAN numbers.
-One real life example is the extension [Intruder file payload generator](https://github.com/PortSwigger/intruder-file-payload-generator) (i don't use it, just an example)
+Extend Intruder payloads adding custom generator capabilities.
+One posible use of this functionality could be generate random valid IBAN numbers.
+One real life example is the extension [Intruder file payload generator](https://github.com/PortSwigger/intruder-file-payload-generator) (I don't use it, it's just an example)

 ![](img/intruder-payload-generator.png)

 ### Intruder payload processor

-Extend Intruder payloads ading custom processor capabilities, one posible example could be perform an AES encryption based on a static key.
+Extend Intruder payloads adding custom processor capabilities, one possible example could be perform an AES encryption based on a static key.

 ![](img/intruder-payload-processor.png)